ed-roof-maker/rlab-common/README.md

 # RLab Common
 Common methods and tools for data scrubbing, vectorized forecasting and ETL work.
 I can no longer privately maintain these pieces of work, so now it is public.

+I do not have the head space to keep this working.

 ## How to Unit Test
 ```
 sudo apt install $(cat work/apt-packages.txt)